gregpalmr/dremio-aws-cloudformation/windows/README.md

      PS C:\> notepad dremio_cf.yaml

-     < Change the Lines that contain BUCKET_NAME to reference your S3 bucket >

 ## Step 5.
 Launch a Dremio cluster using an AWS Cloudformation template

 ### 5.a Validate the Cloudformation template